Phase diagram for a single flexible Stockmayer polymer at zero field

 \paragraph{\@startsection{paragraph}{4}{10pt}{-1.25ex plus -1ex minus -.1ex}{0ex plus 0ex}{ \textit}} \@biblabel[1]{#1} \@makefntext[1] { \makebox[0pt][r]{\@thefnmark\,}#1} \makeatother { {Fig.}~} \sectionfont{ } \subsectionfont{ }

-\fancyfoot{} \fancyfoot[RO]{ {\sffamily{1--\pageref{LastPage} ~\textbar \thepage}}} \fancyfoot[LE]{ {\sffamily{\thepage~\textbar 1--\pageref{LastPage}}}} \fancyhead{} \bibsep{1pt}
+\fancyfoot{} \fancyfoot[RO]{ {\sffamily{~\textbar \thepage}}} \fancyfoot[LE]{ {\sffamily{\thepage~\textbar}}} \fancyhead{} \bibsep{1pt}

-[ \begin{@twocolumnfalse} {\textbf{Phase diagram for a single flexible magnetic filament in a poor solvent at zero field}} {\textbf{ Joan J. Cerd\`{a},$^{\ast}$\textit{$^{a\ddag}$} Pedro A. S\'anchez,\textit{$^{b}$} Christian Holm,\textit{$^{b}$} and Tom\`{a}s Sintes \textit{$^{a}$}}} {The equilibrium conformations of a flexible permanent magnetic chain that consists of a sequence of linked magnetic colloidal nanoparticles with short-ranged attractive interactions are thoroughly analysed via Langevin dynamics simulations.
-A tentative phase diagram is presented in the limit of infinite dilution.
-We find that the phase diagram of such colloidal polymers exhibits several unusual conformational phases when compared with the non-magnetic chains.
-These are characterised by a large degree of conformational anisotropy: simple closed chains, helicoidal-like states, partially collapsed states, and very compact disordered states.
-The phase diagram shows several interesting features like the existence of at least two 'triple points'. } \end{@twocolumnfalse} ]
+[ \begin{@twocolumnfalse} {\textbf{Phase diagram for a single flexible Stockmayer polymer at zero field}} {\textbf{ Joan J. Cerd\`{a},$^{\ast}$\textit{$^{a\ddag}$} Pedro A. S\'anchez,\textit{$^{b}$} Christian Holm,\textit{$^{b}$} and Tom\`{a}s Sintes \textit{$^{a}$}}} {The equilibrium conformations of a flexible permanent magnetic chain that consists of a sequence of linked magnetic colloidal nanoparticles with short-ranged Lennard-Jones attractive interactions (Stockmayer polymer) are thoroughly analysed via Langevin dynamics simulations.
+A tentative phase diagram is presented for a chain of length $N=100$.
+The phase diagram exhibits several unusual conformational phases when compared with the non-magnetic chains.
+These phases are characterised by a large degree of conformational anisotropy, and consist of closed chains, helicoidal-like states, partially collapsed states, and very compact disordered states.
+The phase diagram contains several interesting features like the existence of at least two 'triple points'. } \end{@twocolumnfalse} ]